The Ultimate Guide to Malaysia

 Lifestyle & Culture in Malaysia

 Malaysia is a Muslim country and is one of the most multicultural countries in Southeast Asia.
-The population of 32.7 million people comprise of the Malays, Chinese, Indians, Indigenous people and expats.
+The population of 32.7 million people comprise the Malays, Chinese, Indians, Indigenous people and expats.

 Moving to Malaysia